 Indeed, being a flight attendant is the most international job you can think of.
-Your official language at work is English unless you are on the shift for the national flight in Germany.
+Your official language at work is English unless you are on the shift for a national flight in Germany.

-Also, in an emergency situation, a flight attendant must command English.
-During the Ausbildung trainees have some subjects taught in English.
-In addition to first aid and other tasks, you will improve your English during your training.
+Also, in an emergency, a flight attendant must command English.
+During the Ausbildung, trainees have some subjects taught in English.
+In addition to first aid and other tasks, you will improve your English during training.

 Tourism management assistant

 As a tourism management assistant, you help people to choose, book, and organize their vacations.
 It’s also the salesman position.
 At work, you handle communication with travel agencies, tour operators, bus companies, and airlines.
 Hence, using English is a part of the job.

 This Ausbildung program is very popular in Germany, and every hotel needs at least one person for this position.
 Indeed, you will use English a lot while working in tourism and hospitality.